Egor4ik325/anyberry/README.md

 - POST `/cart/` will make an order
 - GET `/orders/` will return user's orders

+## Favorite berries

+The user can add/remove berries from the favorite list or wish list.
+Later he can came back and move all or individual berries from the with to the cart for further buying and paying the bill.

 ### Project goals

+- make usable e-commerce website
 - learn how to make a little bit "real" website
-- learn how to integrade with other web services
+- learn how to integrate with other web services
 - learn how to go from idea to the final result
 - learn how to design, manage, work on project
 - and a lot of other software development / business skills